Horizon Air worker takes plane from Sea-Tac Airport, crashes on island in south Puget Sound

 At one point he explained he had put some gas in the plane “to go check out the Olympics… and uh, yeah.”

-Then later he began to worry about his fuel.
+Later, he began to worry about his fuel.

 “I’m down to 2,100 (pounds),” he told the ATC.
 “I started at 30 something. … I don’t know what the burnage is like on takeoff, but it burned quite a bit faster than I expected.”

-Note: Editor’s note: The comment thread on this story has been closed to new submissions because too many recent comments were violating our Terms of Service.